Last Updated on 08/25/23 by quiltripping

 I had the 4-device package for the full length of the trip so that I could use both my phone and my computer while on board.
 Signing up and logging into the Wi-Fi network was straight forward.
 Instructions were provided with all the welcome on board paperwork in my stateroom.

 I used my sea days to catch up on blog writing and posting on social media.
 I did not try streaming movies or music.
-The internet worked fine for what I needed until we crossed the Drake Passage.
-Once in Antarctic waters, I could only use WhatsApp and Gmail; other internet functions were not working.
+The internet worked fine for what I needed.

-Travel Tip – Remember to switch your phone to Airplane Mode before you leave port so that you do not incur roaming charges.
+Travel Tip – I switched my phone to Airplane Mode before I left port so that I did not incur roaming charges.

 Princess Patter